kamal0803/elanco-data-analyst/README.md

 ## Future Enhancements (if more time was available)
 - Writing unit tests using pytest for end-to-end testing.
 - Integrating the ML model developed to predict the ticks in upcoming weeks in the backend.
-- Persistence storage using PostgreSQL to support larger datasets
+- Persistence storage using databases such as PostgreSQL to support larger datasets.
 - Apply more MLOps principles by
   - Setting up a CI/CD pipeline using Github actions to automate workflows.
   - Package the entire application using Docker, and integrate it with MLFlow by running MLFlow tracking server in Docker.
-  - Deploying the models in AWS Sagemaker/Google Cloud/Microsoft Azure.
+  - Deploying the models in the cloud.

 ## References